aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-replace-cilium.md

 5. Install the custom CNI.

-## Modifying existing clusters using EKS Anywhere CLI
+## Add a custom CNI to an existing cluster with eksctl

 1. Modify the existing `Cluster` object's `spec.clusterNetwork.cniConfig.cilium.skipUpgrade` field to equal `true`.